Press Kit

 Download Zip of Pictures Here

-The Renaissance Scots’ Mission is to bring Scottish heritage crafts to the Celtic community and public in an entertaining setting, and to educate about the contributions of the Scots to American culture.
+The RenScots’ Mission is to bring Highland Scottish life and heritage crafts to the Celtic community and public in an entertaining setting, and to educate about the contributions of the Scots to American culture.
 We make experiencing history fun!
 We also teach to help preserve heritage crafts by passing them on to a new generation.

-With colorful tents and banners, and folk wearing attractive Scottish attire the Renaissance Scots village is highly visible on the field and from the road.
+With colorful tents and banners, and folk wearing attractive Scottish attire, the RenScots Living History Village is highly visible on the field and from the road.
 Taking videos or pictures with the RenScots is popular with the media and patrons alike.

 What We Bring to Events:

-Interactive Experiences Include:
+Interactive Experiences May Include:

 Blacksmithy

-Demonstrating techniques and products related to blacksmithing, one of the oldest crafts known to man (dating back to approximately 1500BC), and is sometimes referred to as the “Father of all crafts” due to making the tools or equipment for many of the other crafts.
+Demonstrating techniques and products related to blacksmithing, one of the oldest crafts known to man (dating back to approximately 1500BC) and is sometimes referred to as the “Father of all crafts” due to making the tools or equipment for many of the other crafts.

 Smithing Showing the production of tools and useful household items at the forge.